-Start Learning Homophones
+Start with Easy Homophones

 Their is a little bit trickier to explain.
 You can point out that it contains the word heir, which refers to a person who is likely to receive something.
 In other words, they will possess or own something.
 Their means that more than one person possesses something.
 Examples: Their cat is black.
 They own their cat.

 Which and witch.
 Well, the witch has an itch on her nose.
 The other which just tells us that there’s going to be a choice.
 Which witch do you want to be for Halloween?
 When your child has mastered the difference between these two, you might want to point out that sandwich isn’t a which or a witch.
 You just have to memorize it.

 Grab some bubble wrap and write a practice word on each bubble with a Sharpie.
 Then team up with your child.
 Say one of the words in a sentence, then let them find it and pop the bubble.
 This is a simple, fun way to practice any group of words.

 Among all the fun pictures your kids might draw on the driveway, you can encourage a little learning.
 Take a few minutes to sit down with your kids, and practice tough words on the asphalt.
 Draw pictures to go with them.
 Decorate the words, making them fancy and colorful.

 Yep, that’s right.
 Purchase some window markers and turn a big window into a see-through “chalkboard.”
 Your kids will love, love it and won’t realize they’re practicing schoolwork.
 Leave their window doodles up for a few days.
 If the window is by the kitchen table, discuss what’s on the “windowboard” as you eat.
 An added bonus?
 When your kids are finished, they’ll probably be delighted to clean the window for you.
 It’s kind of fun because the process of cleaning is very visible as the marker is washed off.
 You can also use this idea, of course, to write on mirrors.

 Pat a smooth surface with your hand, and do as the Native Americans often did.
 Write or draw on the smooth ground.
 It’s super fun, and you’ll be working on sensory exposure as well as spelling.